 For example, Fundrise offers access to portfolios of real estate diversified across dozens of debt and equity investments, commercial and residential real estate, as well as geography.
-This provides investors with not only exposure to private market real estate, but also critical diversification within the asset class of private real estate, potentially reducing risk and boosting return potential.
-Unlike other restrictive real estate investments, Fundrise is open to accredited and non-accredited investors with a low investment minimum of only $500.
+This provides investors exposure to private market real estate, but also critical diversification within the asset class.
+Unlike other restrictive real estate investments, Fundrise is open to both accredited and non-accredited investors with a low investment minimum of only $500.

 It’s up to each investor to determine which asset classes and diversification strategies suit them best.
 But, no matter how you choose to diversify, the traditional barriers that once restricted access to useful diversification have fortunately been lowered, giving investors the power to construct truly diversified, risk-mitigated portfolios like never before.